Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 MTD will require many landlords and self-employed individuals to keep digital records of income and expenditure relating to their businesses and rental properties.

-Those records will form the basis of quarterly updates, which will need to be submitted digitally to HMRC.
-Finally, a 'digital tax return’ will need to be filed, similar to the current Self-Assessment regime, but with some key differences.
+Those records will form the basis of quarterly updates, which need to be submitted digitally to HMRC.
+Finally, a 'MTD tax return’ needs to be filed, similar to the current Self-Assessment regime, but with some key differences.

-MTD will not change the due dates for paying income tax or filing the tax return.
+MTD does not change the due dates for paying income tax or filing the tax return.

-Behind the scenes at HMRC, MTD will be supported by an upgraded computer system which promises enhanced security and better connection with other HMRC systems.
+Behind the scenes at HMRC, MTD is supported by an upgraded computer system which promises enhanced security and better connection with other HMRC systems.
 This should result in greater pre-population of data already held by HMRC – for instance PAYE income.

 <back to top>